-Brent Thompson, Production Manager at Heritage custom Signs, is a signage expert, his graphic design experience spans over a decade.
+Brent Thompson, Production Manager at Heritage Printing, Signs & Displays, is a signage expert, his graphic design experience spans over a decade.
 Here’s our conversation on meter boards.

 How can I utilize a meter board?